kaweeo/Data-clearing-manipulation-visualization/README.md

 # data-visualization-repo
-Storing exercises and small projects related to data visualization
+Storing exercises and small projects related to data visualization.

 * visualisation on randomwalk via matplotlib